-Obviously it is a good idea to walk your dog on a regular basis or even better to go for a run in the park but Kelpies need to be stimulated mentally as well as physically.
-Mental exercise is extremely important if you own a Kelpie.
-They are very intelligent dogs.
-Usually just a ride in the car can be enough stimulation.
+Obviously it is a good idea to walk your dog on a regular basis and a great idea to go for a run in the park or along a beach but Kelpies are very intelligent and need to be stimulated mentally as well as physically.
+Being part of your family is important.
+Usually just a ride in the car can be stimulation.
 But even better would be to teach your dog tricks or learn tracking, agility, Flyball etc. Take your dog out with you.
-If you drop into the Video store clip your dog up outside.
+If you drop into the Video store, clip your dog up outside.
 The same at the newsagent.
-Even a few minutes out with you helps.
+Every time out with you or a member of the family helps.

 Because they are bred to withstand harsh conditions in the Australian bush and hot outback they rarely get too many health problems and the short coat means not too much dog hair or grooming.
 They are not prone to many of the common genetic diseases that seem to plague other breeds of dogs.